 If your looking for Race Director in a Box, Emcee, Public Speaker, or onsite event management for your next event, Color Run, Mud Run, Adventure Race, Night Run, Triathlon, Biking, or other themed event contact me at firstname.lastname@example.org!!!

 My name is Aaron Hutchinson and I have been a Triathlete since 1995.
-I have completed 7 Full Ironman’s with finishes in 2010 Vineman, 2011 Cozumel, 2012 Penticton, Canada, 2013 Whistler, Canada, 2014 Cozumel, 2015 Cabo Mexico, and 2016 Vineman Santa Rosa.
+I have completed 8 Full Ironman’s with finishes in 2010 Vineman, 2011 Cozumel, 2012 Penticton, Canada, 2013 Whistler, Canada, 2014 Cozumel, 2015 Cabo Mexico, 2016 Vineman Santa Rosa, and 2017 Ironman Santa Rosa.
 I founded Body On The Move in 2011 as my passions began to also incorporate race coordination.
 I’ve competed in over 100 races, coordinated over 50 events since 2010 (5K, 10K, 1/2 Marathons, Full Marathons, Triathlons Sprint, Olympic, and Full Distances) as well as Road bike and Mountain bike events.

 I am here to share with you my passion and the benefits of making a fitness lifestyle change and the feeling you experience by making that choice both short term and long-term.
 As well as, how this permeates throughout other aspects of your life whether it is simply feeling great, having a positive attitude toward self and others, as well as everything else that one may come into contact with on a daily basis.

 “If you change the way you look at things, the things you look at change.” -Wayne Dyer